 - My Account

-  The resulting civil war lasted 11 years, enveloped the country, and left over 50,000 dead.
+The resulting civil war lasted 11 years, enveloped the country, and leftover 50,000 dead.
 During the first year of the war, the RUF took control of large swathes of territory in eastern and southern Sierra Leone, which were rich in alluvial diamonds.
 The government's ineffective response to the RUF, and the disruption in government diamond production, precipitated a military coup d'état in April 1992 by the National Provisional Ruling Council (NPRC).
-By the end of 1993, the Sierra Leone Army (SLA) had succeeded in pushing the RUF rebels back to the Liberian border, but the RUF recovered and fighting continued.
+By the end of 1993, the Sierra Leone Army (SLA) had successfully pushed the RUF rebels back to the Liberian border, but the RUF recovered, and fighting continued.

 In March 1995, Executive Outcomes (EO), a South Africa-based private military company, was hired to repel the RUF.
 Sierra Leone installed an elected civilian government in March 1996, and the retreating RUF signed the Abidjan Peace Accord.
 Under UN pressure, the government terminated its contract with EO before the accord could be implemented, and hostilities recommence.
 As the UN mission began to fail, the United Kingdom declared its intention to intervene in the former colony and Commonwealth member in an attempt to support the weak government of President Ahmad Tejan Kabbah.

 With help from a renewed UN mandate and Guinean air support, the British Operation Palliser finally defeated the RUF, taking control of Freetown.
 On January 18, 2002, President Kabbah declared the Sierra Leone Civil War over.